Greenhouse Gas Reduction

-At the Renewable Energy Facilities the SWA reduces greenhouse gas emissions by producing electricity that otherwise would have been generated by burning fossil fuels.
-This system also decreases the volume of waste that goes to the landfill, limiting methane generation, which is 21 times more potent than carbon dioxide as a greenhouse gas.
+At the Renewable Energy Facilities the SWA reduces greenhouse gas emissions by generating electricity using garbage as a fuel source.
+This system decreases the volume of waste that goes to the landfill, limiting methane generation.
+Methane is 21 times more potent than carbon dioxide as a greenhouse gas.

 Recovering & Recycling Materials

-The SWA Recovered Materials Processing Facility recycled nearly 2 million tons of paper, plastic, aluminum and glass.
-At Renewable Energy Facility 1 and 2 the SWA recovers metals, such as iron and aluminum.
-Manufacturing new products from recovered materials consumes less energy and significantly reduces greenhouse gas generation compared to mining and production of metals from raw materials.
+The SWA Recovered Materials Processing Facility recycles nearly 2 million tons of paper, plastic, aluminum and glass.
+At Renewable Energy Facility 1 and 2, the SWA recovers metals, such as iron and aluminum.
+Manufacturing products from recovered materials uses less energy and reduces greenhouse gas generation compared to mining and the production metals from raw materials.

 Landfill Gas Management

-The SWA landfills generate gases which are collected through our landfill gas management system to effectively prevent emissions into the atmosphere.
-These gases are harnessed to produce energy to help run the Biosolids Pelletization Facility.
-This landfill gas to energy project helps reduce reliance on fossil fuels.
+The SWA landfills generate gases which are collected through the landfill gas management system.
+This system prevents emissions from being released into the atmosphere.
+These gases are used to generate energy and run the dryers at the Biosolids Pelletization Facility, reducing the SWA's reliance on fossil fuels.

 The SWA Transfer Stations reduce greenhouse gas emissions and pollution through enhanced transportation efficiency.
-Curbside haulers collect garbage in neighborhoods and business and transfer it to one of the six SWA transfer stations.
-There the garbage is consolidated into SWA tractor trailers which hold about three to four curbside truck loads of garbage.
+Curbside haulers collect garbage in neighborhoods and businesses.
+The haulers transfer this garbage to one of the six SWA transfer stations.
+There the garbage is consolidated into SWA tractor trailers which hold about five to seven curbside truck loads of garbage.

 - Solid Waste Management and Landfill Gases (EPA)